lab-design/lab-design.github.io/_papers/ESEC-FSE-2005/index.md

   @inproceedings{SullivanETAL2005,
-    author = {Kevin J. Sullivan and William G. Griswold and Yuanyuan Song and Yuanfang Cai and Macneil Shonle and Nishit Tewari and Hridesh Rajan}, title = {Information hiding interfaces for aspect-oriented design}, booktitle = {Proceedings of the 10th European Software Engineering Conference held jointly with 13th {ACM} {SIGSOFT} International Symposium on Foundations of Software Engineering, 2005, Lisbon, Portugal, September 5-9, 2005}, pages = {166--175},
+    author = {Kevin J. Sullivan and William G. Griswold and Yuanyuan Song and Yuanfang Cai and Macneil Shonle and Nishit Tewari and Hridesh Rajan}, title = {Information hiding interfaces for aspect-oriented design}, booktitle = {Proceedings of the 10th European Software Engineering Conference held jointly with 13th ACM SIGSOFT International Symposium on Foundations of Software Engineering, Lisbon, Portugal}, pages = {166--175},
     year = {2005},
     publisher = {{ACM}},